Melissa and Doug The Power of Play

 Melissa and Doug feel, “it is our obligation to change the world’s way of thinking about childhood and play” and I couldn’t agree more!

-I'm also beyond excited to share that I'll be a guest of Melissa & Doug this week at the FAO Schwarz opening in NYC at 30 Rock!
+I'm also beyond excited to share that last November I was a guest of Melissa & Doug this week at the FAO Schwarz opening in NYC at 30 Rock!

 SUCH A HUGE HONOR!

-As part of that, I'll be exploring their showroom, but, most importantly, I'll be sitting down with Melissa and Parents magazine to talk about the importance of play -- specifically how we encourage and facilitate play that ignites our kids' imaginations in our very busy, screen-dominated lives.
+As part of that, I explored their showroom, but, most importantly, I be sat down with Melissa and Parents magazine to talk about the importance of play -- specifically how we encourage and facilitate play that ignites our kids' imaginations in our very busy, screen-dominated lives.
 Pinch me!
-I must be dreaming.
+I must have been dreaming.

 Play takes practice, not perfection.